310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Hmm~mm, just think of it as me talking to myself…
+Hmm~ I'm just talking to myself…

 That aside, we should catch up to Anzu-chan before we lose sight of her.
-It’s really crowded over here, probably because it’s a holiday.
+It’s really crowded here, likely because it’s a holiday.
 We seriously won’t be able to group up if she splits away from us.
 {% endbubble %}

 {% bubble Souma %}